Last modified on May 2021

 Probiotic foods help the digestive system by improving gut flora, increasing the balance of good bacteria.
 It’s best to consume fermented foods like yogurt, sauerkraut (which also adds fibre) and even apple cider vinegar (also known to neutralise stomach acid).

-Some other food to eat in loose motion during pregnancy that could give the digestive system a healthy boost are listed below.
+Some other food to eat in during pregnancy that could give the digestive system a healthy boost are listed below.

 5. Staying Hydrated